airlabitu/Heather/README.md

 # Heather

 ## Resources for the Heather project.
-A master thesis project by Mai Hartmann
+A master thesis project by Mai Hartmann.

 This repository holds the code resources for the project, and a guide of how to setup the Raspberry Pi whish runs the project, together with two Arduino's.
 It is not a total rundown of the project, and how it was made. :-/